-Chimney Rock is a short 2-mile round trip hike in Point Reyes National Seashore.
-It is very popular, and while it is not one of my favorite places to explore, it is still an easy trail with nice coastal views.
+Chimney Rock is a short 2 mile round trip hike in Point Reyes National Seashore.
+It is very popular, and while it is not one of my favorite hikes in the area, it is still an easy trail with nice coastal views.
 Here is all the information so you can check it out yourself.

 - 2 miles round trip

 - This information is from my visit in 2016

 - Read more about Point Reyes National Seashore here.

 The turn off for Chimney Rock is on the far end of the park, near the lighthouse.
 You will follow signs for the lighthouse till about the last 2 miles; this is when a sign will instruct you to turn left for Chimney Rock.
 The road is about a mile long and only one lane, so go slow and make sure to turn out for others as needed.
 When you reach the end of the road, there is a decent-sized parking lot for this trail and the Elephant Seal Overlook Trail.